The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 How Do You Configure Your Hosting Platform and RSS Feed?

 Your podcast hosting platform is the infrastructure layer.
 Every directory, including Apple Podcasts, Spotify, and Amazon Music, pulls from your RSS feed, which your hosting platform generates.
 Get this configuration right once, and every directory inherits it automatically.
-Get it wrong, and you will be manually correcting metadata across eight platforms.
+Get it wrong, and you will be manually correcting metadata across multiple platforms.

 Trailer upload.
-Upload your trailer episode (Episode 0) and confirm the MP3 passes the file spec check.
+Upload your trailer episode and confirm the MP3 passes the file spec check.
 Set a complete title, description, and show notes for the trailer.
 This is the first episode any new listener sees.

 RSS feed.
 Copy your RSS feed URL and store it somewhere permanent.
 You will paste it into every directory submission form.
 Validate it at Podbase or Cast Feed Validator before submitting anywhere.
-A malformed RSS feed causes directory rejections that can delay your launch by days.
+A malformed RSS feed causes directory rejections that can delay your launch by several days.

 Which Podcast Directories Should You Submit To?